DV

 Strategy & risk

-FDVV tracks Fidelity High Dividend Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) using an index strategy.
-Beta is 0.81 for FDVV and 0.79 for VIG, indicating VIG is less volatile relative to the market.
+FDVV tracks Fidelity High Dividend Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+Beta is 0.8 for FDVV and 0.77 for VIG, indicating VIG is less volatile relative to the market.

 Fund details